openafs-contrib/ansible-openafs/docs/source/roles/krbserver.rst

 Description
 -----------

-Install and configure the MIT Kerberos master KDC on single host, create the Kerberos database and the first administrator principal.
+Install and configure the MIT or Heimdal Kerberos master KDC on single host, create the Kerberos database, the first administrator principal, and a keytab for the first administrator.

 Variables
 ---------